Chapter 34: Between Fire and Ash

 She hesitated, then turned toward the fire.
 "Everything."

-She could feel his presence behind her before he even moved.
+She felt him move before she heard him.
 A slow, deliberate step.
 Then another.
-The heat of him at her back sent a shiver down her spine, and when he finally spoke, his voice was impossibly low.
+The heat of his presence at her back sent a shiver up her spine, and when he finally spoke, his voice was impossibly low.

 "Tell me."